simdata: Technical documentation

 function returns FALSE (i.e. not rejected) are returned.
 This is

-implemented by repeatedly calling simulate_data
+implemented by repeatedly calling simulate_data to obtain

 new instances of datasets from the data generating mechanism, either